entando/entando-docs/vuepress/docs/v6.3.2/docs/getting-started/README.md

 ## Manual Install

-This in-depth guide takes a learn-as-you-go approach.
+You can configure a shared cluster or customize a local developer environment.
+This is a learn-as-you-go approach.
 It will give you a working knowledge of Kubernetes as you get Entando up and running in a local environment.

 1. [Install Kubernetes](#install-kubernetes)
 2. [Prepare Kubernetes Environment](#prepare-kubernetes)